-Summary: Here is a roundup of 9 best 4K video converters given their performance, features, availability, and ease of use.
-Depending on your goal when seeking a 4K video converter, these tools can help you to convert video to 4K, fix 4K playback errors, solve editing hiccups, swap containers without re-encoding, resizing, or compressing while maintaining the best quality.
+Summary: Here is a roundup of the 12 best 4K video converters given their performance, features, availability, and ease of use.
+Depending on your goal when seeking a 4K video converter, these tools can help you to convert video to 4K, fix 4K playback errors, solve editing hiccups, and swap containers without re-encoding, resizing or compressing while maintaining the best quality.

-With iPhone shooting 4K 30fps/60fps, GoPro and DJI capture 4K UHD videos, Cinema 4K, 4K 4:3, and platforms streaming 4K content, consumers have more access to 4K videos than ever.
-But when people try to work with 4K videos, exporting from iPhone to TV and computers, playing back on Windows/Mac, editing in Premiere, iMovie, DaVinci Resolve, things become complicated.
+With iPhone shooting 4K 30fps/60fps, GoPro and DJI capturing 4K UHD videos, Cinema 4K, 4K 4:3, and platforms streaming 4K content, consumers have more access to 4K videos than ever.
+But when people try to work with 4K videos, exporting from iPhone to TV and computers, playing back on Windows/Mac, and editing in Premiere, iMovie, and DaVinci Resolve, things become complicated.

 Below are some of the issues that a dedicated 4K video converter can help you with.
 You can also skip these, find the detailed description of each tool below and pick one that caters to your needs.

 4K video converter solves these issues and beyond:

-- Compatibility concerns: Dealing with playback errors on TV, Windows/Mac, upload correct 4K format to YouTube and edit smoothly in DaVinci Resolve, etc. Converting 4K MKV to MP4, MOV for playback, or to ProRes (intermediate codec) for video editing.
+- Compatibility concerns: Dealing with playback errors on TV, Windows/Mac, uploading correct 4K format to YouTube and editing smoothly in DaVinci Resolve, etc. Converting 4K MKV to MP4, MOV for playback, or ProRes (intermediate codec) for video editing.

 - 4K video stuttering or lagging: Some devices fall short on 4K HEVC, 4K 10bit, or 4K HDR videos.
 Plus, iPhone that shoots VBR (variable frame rate) 4K video can be problematic for editing software.
 4K converter can change codec, convert VFR to CFR, and manage other codec settings.